Ebube111/signal-chatapp-clone/README.md

 # signal-chatapp-clone

-### created a clone of the elon musk signal app with realtime updates
+### created a clone of the elon musk signal app with realtime chat updates
 ### utilized firebase backend and database